Georgia Endovascular Logo

 What Causes Heavy Legs?

-If your legs feel tired, achy or heavy, several conditions could be to blame.
+If your legs feel tired, achy or heavy at the end of the day, this is not normal, and several conditions could be to blame.
 In today’s post, we review the vascular conditions that can cause you to experience leg heaviness.
 Then, we highlight possible treatment options to help you find relief.

 Heavy legs